TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 # Balsamiq Wireframes

-Wireframe's are extreamly basic and did not incorporate all App pages.
-Wireframes where used as boiler plates to start the app design many updates and alterations made after the basic Wireframes where used to get started on the App.
+Wireframes are extremely basic and did not incorporate all App pages.
+Wireframes were used as boiler plates to start the app design many updates and alterations made after the basic Wireframes were used to get started on the App.

 <details><summary>Balsamiq Wireframes</summary>